OpenTechStrategies/torque-sites/README.md

   [csv2wiki](https://github.com/OpenTechStrategies/csv2wiki)
   to create pages in a [MediaWiki](https://www.mediawiki.org/) instance.

+  To run `wiki-refresh`, you should first copy `csv2wiki-config.tmpl` to `csv2wiki-config` and edit the latter in the obvious ways.

   This system has been tested with MediaWiki 1.28.
 There are a few notes in